eecs482/gdb_demo/README.md

 $ cd gdb_demo
 ```

-4. You will find an executable.
-This executable has a bug in it.
+4. You will find an executable called `demo` and a core dump called `core`.
+The executable has a bug in it.
 Use GDB to figure out where the bug is!

 ## Resources